b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 These are the files used to run the pipeline using OpenAI's API.
 The model we used in our paper was GPT-5.

-The general work flow is to
+The general workflow is to:
 1. generate jsonl files where each line is an individual request to the API.
 2. Upload these files to OpenAI.
 Run them as batch jobs.
 3. Check for completion/errors.